tina0420/IMC_preprocessing/README.md

 ------------------------------------------------------

-- **new_adata.h5ad**: an anndata object with a new column, leiden in obs, which represents the labels/clusters from Leiden Clustering.
+- **new_adata.h5ad**: an anndata object with a new column, bgmm in obs, which represents the labels/clusters from BGMM Clustering.

 ------------------------------------------------------
 <img src="https://github.com/tina0420/IMC_preprocessing/blob/main/output/cluster_result.png?raw=true" width="300" height="300">

 - **cluster_result.png**: This graph shows the clustering results by the marker expressions for each cell across clusters.
 The objective of the plot is to help finish cell type annotation.For each cluster, we can give the cell type based on the specific higher expressions in the corresponding protein markers/ For example, if most of the cells in Cluster A highly express in CD20 that we may annotate the cluster as B Cell cluster.